-On February 6, 2024, the Company announced that the Board authorized a \$500 million Class A common stock repurchase program, which replaced the then-existing \$200 million repurchase program authorized on April 25, 2022, of which \$57.0 million was remaining as of December 31, 2023.
+On February 6, 2024, the Company announced that the Board authorized a \$500 million Class A common stock repurchase program, which replaced the then-existing \$200 million repurchase program authorized on April 25, 2022.
+As of December 31, 2024, we had \$277.7 million remaining under our existing authorization.
 Under the new repurchase program, which has no expiration date, shares of the Company's Class A common stock may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise.
 The timing and the actual number of shares repurchased depend on a variety of factors, including legal requirements, price, and economic and market conditions.
-The repurchase program may be suspended or discontinued at any time and does not have a specified expiration date.
+The repurchase program may be suspended or discontinued at any time.